andyjost/Sprite/docs/source/PythonAPI/ModuleLayout.rst

 The global interpreter can be obtained by calling :func:`curry.getInterpreter`.

-The top-level methods fall roughly into the following four categories:
+The top-level data and methods fall roughly into the following four categories:

-  - **System Configuration**
+  - **System Control**

     These can be used to manipulate the global interpreter: